appium/appium-mac2-driver/README.md

 stdout in response.
 If the script execution returns non-zero exit code then an exception is going to be thrown.
 The exception message will contain the actual stderr.
 If the script is a blocking one then it could only run up to 20 seconds long.
-After that the script will be terminated and a timeout exception will be thrown.
+After that the script will be terminated and a timeout error will be thrown.
+This timeout could be customized by providing the `timeout` option value.
+You could also customize the script working directory by providing the `cwd` option.
 Here's an example code of how to get a shell command output:

 ```java